andymckay/nose-talisker/README.rst

     nosetests --with-talisker --prof-path=/tmp/output

-This module is designed to be used my talisker to consume and view the profile results.
+This module is designed to be used by talisker to consume and view the profile results.
 The format is deliberately based upon the runprofileserver from the command extensions module, with the same option naming.